loganmarchione/loganmarchione.com/content/posts/2022/09p1/index.md

 ## Identify disks

-The basic smoke test was to make sure the disks worked and showed up the kernel.
+The basic smoke test was to make sure the disks worked and showed up to the kernel.
 I ran `lshw -class disk`, but you could also use `hwinfo --disk` to see similiar info.

 ```
 root@proxmox02:~# lshw -class disk